unfoldingWord/uw-content-validation/src/core/file-text-check.md

  good will to all) men! `;

-// Just change these next two lines to change the text being used (to demonstrate differing results) const chosenTextName = "textB";
+// Just change these next two lines to change the text being used (to demonstrate differing results) const username = 'unfoldingWord';
+const chosenTextName = "textB";
 const chosenText = textB;
 const checkingOptions = {};

-const rawResults = checkTextfileContents('en', 'TN', 'text', 'Sample', chosenText, 'in '+chosenTextName+' that was supplied', checkingOptions);
+const rawResults = checkTextfileContents(username, 'en', 'TN', 'text', 'Sample', chosenText, 'in '+chosenTextName+' that was supplied', checkingOptions);

 // Because we know here that we're only checking one file, we don’t need the filename field in the notices function deleteFilenameField(notice) { delete notice.filename; return notice; }